About Us

 Musical Director | Victoria Benjamin

-Victoria studied saxophone at the University of Leeds with Richard Ingham and Carl Raven and at the University of North Texas with Sarah Roberts, where she also played under the direction of Nicholas Williams.
+A virtuoso saxophonist, Victoria studied at the University of Leeds with Richard Ingham and Carl Raven, and at the University of North Texas with Sarah Roberts, where she also played under Nicholas Williams.
+She was Principal Alto Saxophone and a soloist with the National Saxophone Choir of Great Britain from the age of 15, performing at the Edinburgh Festival Fringe, and touring to Prague, Holland, and China.

 Our History